hannesdatta/course-odcm/content/docs/tutorials/workflow/extraction-plan-prototyping.md

 ### Dealing with technical hurdles

 The likelihood of encountering technical difficulties when scraping data is high.
 A hurdle which is easy to deal with has to do with the maximum retrieval limit from a site.
 To limit server load (and keep the site running well for users), web sites typically limit the amount of requests that you can do via scraping or APIs.
 As a consequence, you need to build in timers in your script, so that you don't run over your limits.
+Some websites even seem to make it their top priority to block scrapers from monitoring their sites (e.g., see [this interesting example from Amsterdam](https://dirkmjk.nl/en/86/scraping-airbnb)).

 {{< hint info>}}
 __Giving your scraper a break__